Plan ahead to avoid accidents.

 - Add handrails in halls or grab bars in the bathroom to help older visitors.

-- Small children can wander at night.
+- Small children may wander at night.
 If you have stairs, add a gate at the top or arrange furniture to block access.

 - Check that smoke alarms are working and fire extinguishers are fresh.